-For Cinryze and Ruconest, which are administered intravenously, we assumed that the costs of training for self-administration are covered by the drug manufacturers, and therefore excluded any costs for training.
-Based on data from the Berinert registry, we estimated that 95% of patients would self-administer their IV therapies.
-For the 5% who cannot or choose not to self-administer, we applied a physician visit and drug administration costs in each cycle of the model.
+For Cinryze, which is administered intravenously, we assumed that the costs of training for selfadministration are covered by the drug manufacturer, 92,93 and therefore excluded any costs for training.
+Based on data from the Berinert registry, we estimated that 95% of patients would selfadminister their IV therapies.
+18 For the 5% who cannot or choose not to self-administer, we applied a physician visit and drug administration costs in each cycle of the model.